nikkilr88/100-days-of-code/log.md

 ### Day 67 (August 5, 2017):

 **Today's Progress**: Took a break from the bootcamp today.
 Had to watch a tutorial to finish the slider, but it's done for the most part.
-I also dabbled with the FB graphy api.
+I also dabbled with the FB Graph API.
 I finally figured out how to pull album photos from a FB page to display on a website.

 **Thoughts:** Just keep swimming.